Thomas Gurney (shorthand writer): Return to clockmaking

 In 1749 Gurney was carrying on business as a clockmaker in Bennett Street, near Christ Church, Blackfriars Road, London, at the same time as he was teaching shorthand at the Last and Sugar-loaf, Water Lane, Blackfriars.
 On 16 October 1750 he published his system under the title of Brachygraphy, or Swift Writing made Easy to the Meanest Capacity.
 The whole is founded on so just a plan, that it is wrote with greater expedition than any yet invented, and likewise may be read with the greatest ease.
 Improv'd after upwards of thirty years' practice and experience, London, 34 engraved pages.
 The price of subscription was 2s.
 6d. on application, and 5s. on delivery.
 One of the early learners of the system was Erasmus Darwin, who contributed some commendatory verses to the second edition, published in 1752.

 Later life and death

 The profession of shorthand-writer or teacher yielded at that time a slender income, and Gurney was glad to continue his business as a clockmaker, and to supplement his income by designing patterns for calico-printing for one of his friends who was a manufacturer.
 He held his appointment at the Old Bailey till his death on 22 June 1770.

 Personal life

-He married in 1730 Martha, daughter of Thomas Marsom, an Ironmonger in Luton, Bedfordshire (The son of the reverend Thomas Marsom of Luton who was once imprisoned with John Bunyan for attending 'unlawful assemblies or conventicles').
+He married in 1730 Martha, daughter of Thomas Marsom, an ironmonger in Luton, Bedfordshire, son of the reverend Thomas Marsom of Luton who was once imprisoned with John Bunyan for attending "unlawful assemblies or conventicles".
 Following the death of his first wife on 29 May 1756 he married Rebeccah Wicks on 7 October 1756 and they had one child, Rebecca.